 When it comes to expensive gear, bicycling takes the podium.
 Even a basic road bicycle can cost ~$500, so used bicycles are definitely the way to go.
 You can read up on common things to inspect before buying a used bicycle.
 This is even more important while considering carbon frame bicycles, as any damage to the frame can be a deal breaker.
 I bought my bicycle from Craigslist but other popular services include Bicycle Blue Book in USA and OLX in India.

-If you are considering to get bicycle shoes and cleats (only after trying out triathlons for sufficiently long), you can consider buying used bicycle shoes and compatible pedals.
+If you are thinking of getting bicycle shoes and cleats (only after trying out triathlons for sufficiently long), you can consider buying used bicycle shoes and compatible pedals.
 Since cleats wear out relatively quickly, I bought them new (the cheapest, unbranded version on Amazon).

 How to increase longevity of bicycling gear?